 You can effortlessly reproduce many Georgian dishes in your kitchen.
 But there is the exception of sourcing some hard-to-find seasoning and spices like adjika and blue fenugreek mentioned in this recipe.
 These spices are optional to this recipe; you can season the mushrooms to your preference.
 Luckily, major markets like Trader Joe's have made adjika accessible outside of Georgia.

 - Unsalted Butter: This recipe calls for unsalted butter so you can control the salt levels in the mushrooms.
 Use cold butter, so it's easier to slice into cubes and place inside the mushrooms.
-But room temperature works as well.

 - Sulguni or Mozzarella Cheese: Mild, melting cheese is the perfect choice for stuffing these mushrooms.
 Sulguni, a Georgian-style cheese, is not easy to find, but it's very similar to low-moisture mozzarella cheese.